orgoldfus/Rapid-s3/README.md

 * `accessType` - can be either `private` or `public`

 #### Response:
-If the update ended succefully, a JSON object in the following structure will be returned:
+If the update ended successfully, a JSON object in the following structure will be returned:
 ```
 {
     "fileId": "84a8b2e3a8c46803cea5a425cf684c30",